boldreports/bold-reports-terraform-scripts/azure-aks/README.md

 1. **Resource Group** – A dedicated group for managing all resources.
 2. **Virtual Network (VNET) and Subnets** – For network configuration.
-3. **Azure Kubernetes Service (AKS) Cluster** – The core infrastructure for hosting Bold BI.
+3. **Azure Kubernetes Service (AKS) Cluster** – The core infrastructure for hosting Bold Reports.
-4. **PostgreSQL Server** – The database for storing Bold BI configurations and data.
+4. **PostgreSQL Server** – The database for storing Bold Reports configurations and data.
 5. **Storage Account with NFS** – To store Required application data.

 ---